 The University of Oxford is the oldest university in the English-speaking world and lays claim to nine centuries of continuous existence.
 As an internationally renowned centre for teaching and research, Oxford attracts students and scholars from across the globe, with almost a quarter of our students from outside of Great Britain.
 More than 130 nationalities are represented among a student population of over 18,000.
 Oxford is a collegiate university, with 39 self-governing colleges related to the University in a type of federal system.
 There are also seven Permanent Private Halls, founded by different Christian denominations.
 Thirty colleges and all halls admit students for both undergraduate and graduate degrees.
 Seven other colleges are for graduate students only; one has Fellows only, and one specializes in part-time and continuing education.
 For information about Oxford's North American Office, click here

-OUS Ottawa: Annual Black Tie Dinner
+OxCam Montreal: Black Tie Dinner

-29 January 2025 | 6:30 PM
+10 May 2025 | 2:00 PM

-30 January 2025 | 6:00 PM
+11 May 2025 | 2:00 PM

-12 February 2025 | 5:00 PM
+17 May 2025 | 4:00 PM

 Highlight

-Read more about the honor here
+Read more about the honorees here

 Giving